What is Recruitment Marketing? - Complete Guide

 Choose the right skill test to eliminate job applicants that are under-qualified and not what your company needs.
 They shouldn't be too long (e.g., no more than 20 questions,) and you should use them as the initial step.

 Avoid receiving a bundle of job applications from incompatible candidates by ensuring you're conveying the right message in your job descriptions.
 Be as serious as possible and create an ad that accurately represents the job role title, responsibilities, expectations, and benefits.
 Job seekers shouldn't have any doubts or questions when reading your job ad.

 Besides, ensure you use inclusive language and that you speak to your target audience.
 For example, use a tool that checks your job description and whether it consists of bias.

 Try to also focus on candidates who are not actively looking for a job or are doing it elsewhere.
 The COVID-19 pandemic makes many people cling to their current work desperately, even though they would be open to talking with a recruiter.

 Your ideal candidate could already be hired, but that doesn't stop you from reaching out with an offer.
 One of the best recruitment practices to target passive candidates is to contact them on LinkedIn and industry-relevant social media platforms.

-Sometimes it's a challenge to decide between two short-listed candidates, both qualified, capable, and compatible with the job role.
-Yet, you have to decide, hire one and let the other go or stay in your talent pool.
+Sometimes, it's a challenge to decide between two short-listed candidates, both qualified, capable, and compatible with the job role.
+Yet, you have to decide: hire one and let the other go or stay in your talent pool.
 Think about those kinds of job applicants when opening a new vacancy.
-Could there be someone from the past that would be an ideal employer for the company this time?
+Could there be someone from the past who would be an ideal employer for the company this time?

-Even though we live in trying times, the show must go on, and so does the recruitment.
+Even though we live in trying times, the show must go on, and so does recruitment.
 Look at that as an opportunity to try new things, shake up your hiring process, and reach your goals.
-Follow our best recruitment practices for 2021 to ensure you hire top talents.
+Follow our best recruitment practices for 2023 to ensure you hire top talents.